Find the Answers You’re Looking For

 - The simplest tables we make start at about $900 each, when ordered in quantity, and consist of laminate tops with simple, non folding metal legs.

 - Most of the folding and rolling tables we make will fall in the $1000 to $1800 range for each table, again ordered in quantity.

 - Our more substantial and elaborate tables will cost more than that.
 Keep in mind that we’ll work with you to identify designs that fit your budget.

 Contact us and we’ll help you make prudent choices about what features to include or omit to meet your budget.

-Building custom tables from scratch takes time.
+Building custom conference tables from scratch takes time.
 Your delivery dates will be confirmed when you place your order, and will reflect our backlog at that moment.
-We ship most of our tables within 8 to 10 weeks of receiving an order.
-When we are exceptionally busy, that can stretch to 14-16 weeks.
+We ship most of our tables within 6 to 8 weeks of receiving an order.
+When we are exceptionally busy, it can take longer.
 If you need it faster, tell us and we’ll see what we can do.
 Our promise: if we say it will be there on a particular day, IT WILL BE THERE.
 We understand tight deadlines and we never mislead our clients about timing.